The Equalizer (film): Critical response

 On review aggregator Rotten Tomatoes, The Equalizer has an approval rating of 61% based on 205 reviews, with an average rating of 5.7/10.
 The site's critical consensus reads: "The Equalizer is more stylishly violent than meaningful, but with Antoine Fuqua behind the cameras and Denzel Washington dispensing justice, it delivers."
 At Metacritic, which assigns a weighted average rating, the film received an average score of 57 out of 100, based on 41 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale ranging from A+ to F.

 Writing for RogerEbert.com, Susan Wloszczyna gave the film three out of four stars, stating: "If The Equalizer lacks gravitas, it is fairly sturdy as far as pure entertainment goes ...
 And this film acts as an origin story with an ending that suggests a new franchise is afoot."
 Common Sense Media gave an expert review of 3 star rating with parents and kids giving an average of 4 stars.
 James Berardinelli of ReelViews gave the film three out of four stars, positively commenting on the pacing, further describing that it is "in no hurry to rush into things".
 For The Globe and Mail, Liam Lacey gave a two-and-a-half stars out of four, welcoming the idea of sequels to The Equalizer, "just to watch Denzel finding new ways of getting even."

 Geoffrey Macnab for The Independent favorably compared the film to Washington's films with the late Tony Scott.
 However, Macnab criticized the plot, claiming that it "makes no sense whatsoever".
-Nonetheless, he left a rating of three stars out of five.
+He rated the film three stars out of five.

 Sequels

-The Equalizer 2

 On February 24, 2014, seven months before the release of the film, it was announced that Sony Pictures and Escape Artists were planning a sequel, with Richard Wenk penning the script.
 In early October 2014, Fuqua said in an interview that there would be a sequel to the film only if audiences and Denzel Washington wanted it.
-He stated McCall was an interesting character and that the sequel could have more of an international flavor.
+He stated McCall was an interesting character and that the sequel could have more of an international flavor with room for more "development and evolution."
 On April 22, 2015, Sony announced that a sequel would be made.

 In July 2017, Columbia Pictures announced that a portion of the filming would take place in the Brant Rock area of Marshfield, which took place over two weeks in November 2017.
 The Equalizer 2 was released in the U.S. on July 20, 2018.